The Pros and Cons of Teen Summer Jobs

 The Good News:

 - Jobs outside the home teach responsibility.
 A summer job is a good training ground for what the “real world” will be like: having to show up on time, fulfill expectations, follow orders, and serve others with courtesy and respect even when it’s hard.
-(The Value of a Good Work Ethic for Future Success)
+(6 Ways to Teach Your Kids a Good Work Ethic)

 - Summer jobs offer extra income and financial skills.
 For many teens, a summer job represents the first time they’ve had access to significant amounts of cash which is all their own.
 It’s a great way for you to let them test out some financial management skills like having a bank account or debit card, or learning to budget their earnings toward important goals like saving for a car or college.